jurtasun/rcds_intro_nextflow/chapter4/README.md

 Now our workflow is properly functional; it is the explicit equivalent of writing `say_hello('Hello Channels!')`.

 You can check the results directory to satisfy yourself that the outcome is still the same as previously.
-So far we're just progressively tweaking the code to increase the flexibility of our workflow, while achieving the same end result.
-This may seem like we're writing more code for no real benefit, but the value will become clear as soon as we start handling more inputs.

 ### 4.2.
 Adapt workflow to accept multiple inputs.